dfgitn4j/repl-cypher-shell/README.md

 ### Hints & Distractions

  - Unfortunately this is a shell script that has been tested mainly on Mac OSX, and ubuntu.
-   Seemed to work OK in a Windows Subsystem for Linux.
+   Seemed to work OK in a Windows Subsystem for Linux, but I haven't tested it recently.
    This really should've been written in Python for portability, but hey, most of the shell code was already written... so someday, maybe.